Women's suffrage: El Salvador

 Between June 1921 and January 1922, when El Salvador, Guatemala, Honduras and Costa Rica formed a (second) Federation of Central America, the Constitution of this state included women's suffrage on 9 September 1921, but the reform could never be implemented because the Federation (and thereby its constitution) did not last.

 The campaign for women's suffrage begun in the 1920s, notably by the leading figure Prudencia Ayala.

 Women obtained the legal right to vote in parliamentary and presidential elections in 1939.
 However, the qualifications were extreme and excluded 80 percent of women so the suffrage movement continued its campaign in the 1940s, notably by Matilde Elena López and Ana Rosa Ochoa, until the restrictions was lifted in 1950.

 Guatemala

 Between June 1921 and January 1922, when El Salvador, Guatemala, Honduras and Costa Rica formed a (second) Federation of Central America, the Constitution of this state included women's suffrage on 9 September 1921, but the reform could never be implemented because the Federation (and thereby its constitution) did not last.

 The campaign for women's suffrage in begun in the 1920s, notably by the organisations Gabriela Mistral Society (1925) and Graciela Quan's Guatemalan Feminine Pro-Citizenship Union (1945).

 Women obtained the legal right to vote in parliamentary and presidential elections in 1945 (without restrictions in 1965).

+Guyana

+In Guyana, the Women's Political and Economic Organization (WPEO) was founded by Janet Jagan, Winifred Gaskin and Frances Van Stafford in 1946 to campaign for women's suffrage, and the campaign was given support by the People's Progressive Party (PPP) and its women's group Women's Progressive Organization (WPO), until full women's suffrage was introduced in connection to the new reformed constitution in 1953.